About Me

 - Wrote series on how COVID-19 affected marginalized and vulnerable populations in one hotspot (jsnyder36.journoportfolio.com).

-Argus Media, News editor 2015 – 2019
+Argus Media, News Editor 2015 – 2019

 I edited a team of 15 journalists who covered energy policy and commodity trading for this international energy pricing service and newswire.